 After about 50 years, I finally reached #1 Honor Roll DXCC (355 total worked/confirmed) in 2008.

 I have uploaded my personal logs that go back to February 1996 to LoTW.
 My latest upload was on February 16, 2012.

 I am married (42 years) to a very understandable wife regarding expeditions and ham radio in general.
 We have 2 children.
 Mark has returned to the States from China (early 2015) and is a business jet pilot for a large executive jet firm.
 Lori is a Registered Dental Assistant in Southern California.

 EXPEDITIONS, QSL MANAGER AND IRC INFORMATION

 QSL manager (use the address above) for the following

-1. If the QSL card is sent to the address above, the outgoing QSL will be in the mail the next day
+1. If the QSL card is sent to the NEW address above, the outgoing QSL will be in the mail within 3 days.

 2. Please place your callsign on the back of your return envelope or on the inside flap of your return envelope.